 Planning for the end of life is an act of profound care for one’s family, particularly for those who have served in the United States Armed Forces.
 Understanding National Cemetery Burial Eligibility is the first step in ensuring a veteran receives the honors they have earned.
 With over 155 national cemeteries across the country, the Department of Veterans Affairs (VA) provides a final resting place that serves as a lasting tribute to military service.
-However, navigating the requirements, timelines, and recent legislative changes for 2025 and 2026 can be complex for grieving families.
+However, the requirements, timelines, and recent legislative changes can be complex for grieving families.

 In this guide, we will break down the current eligibility standards, the specific burial options available, and the critical timelines you need to know to secure these benefits.
-Whether you are a veteran planning for the future or a family member in an "at-need" situation, this comprehensive overview provides the logistics and estate coordination details necessary to navigate the VA system.
+Whether you are a veteran planning for the future or a family member in an "at-need" situation, this detailed overview provides the logistics and estate coordination details necessary to navigate the VA system.

 Who Qualifies?
 Understanding VA Cemetery Eligibility